 - chives

-- The first thing I do when making loaded potato toe salad is wash my potatoes really good.
-I scrub them with a sponge scrubber under warm water.
+- The first thing I do when making loaded potato salad is wash my potatoes really good.
+Scrub them with a sponge scrubber under warm water.

-- Place your potatoes on the bottom of a large stock pot, abd place your eggs gently on top of them.
+- Place your potatoes on the bottom of a large stock pot, then place eggs gently on top of them.
 Cover with water and boil till potatoes are soft.
 About 30 minutes, or until a fork easily pierces them.

-- Remove pit from stove, pour off hot water, and fill with cold water.
+- Remove pot from stove, pour off hot water, and fill with cold water.
 Let sit for 5 minutes so that potatoes and eggs cool.

-- Peel and chop eggs, then add to your large salad bowl.
+- Peel add chop eggs, then add to your large salad bowl.

 - Chop cooled potatoes into 1 inch squares.
 Add to bowl.